airo-ugent/airo-mono/airo-blender/docs/adding_blender_to_bashrc.md

 ### Adding Blender to `.bashrc`

-I recommend to add the path to the system PATH.
+I recommend adding the path to the blender directory to the system PATH.

 You can do this by adding this line anywhere in your `.bashrc` file in your home directory:
 ```bash